Updated September 27th, 2018

 In the first few weeks after giving birth about 75% of new mothers have mood swings, worry a lot and cry easily.
 They may feel weepy, overwhelmed, irritable, tired and have trouble sleeping.
 This is normal and is caused by changing hormones and adjusting to parenting.
 These “baby blues” usually begin a few days after birth and often go away on their own by two weeks.
 If they don’t go away you may have postpartum depression.

-Postpartum depression affects one out of eight women and one out of 10 men.
-It can also affect parents who have adopted.
+I in 8 new parents experience postpartum depression.
+It can affect mothers, fathers, adoptive parents, LGBT2SQ+ parents, co-parents, parents who gave birth and step parents.
 Postpartum depression is caused by physical and emotional factors and can start anytime in the first year after the birth.

 Often other people will be the first to notice that something isn’t quite right and express concern.
 Only a qualified healthcare provider can make a diagnosis.